frankhjung/article-quickcheck/quickcheck.md

 Programs](https://www.researchgate.net/publication/2449938_QuickCheck_A_Lightweight_Tool_for_Random_Testing_of_Haskell_Programs),
 provided a whole new way to run tests using randomised values.
-Their paper was written for the functional programming language, [Haskell](https://www.haskell.org/), but it quickly inspired a suite of property based testing tools for many other languages.
+Their paper was written for the functional programming language, [Haskell](https://www.haskell.org/).
+It proved influential and quickly inspired a suite of property based testing tools for many other languages.
 A useful list of current implementations appears on the [QuickCheck](https://en.wikipedia.org/wiki/QuickCheck) Wikipedia page.

 So, that is a bit of background.
 We will now look at the features of Property